Trustees of the Berks, Bucks & Oxon Wildlife Trust

 Ian spent 23 years as a policy maker and science adviser at the Department of Environment, Food and Rural Affairs including secondment to the European Environment Agency working on the EU global environment satellite monitoring programme.
 He joined the BBOWT board in 2014, and in 2016 established a consultancy to help get the best earth observation science used in public policy.
 Ian is a keen amateur botanist and an enthusiastic bird watcher for more than 40 years.
 Birdwatching has led him to travel across the UK, much of Europe, Australia, USA and Asia.

 After a Geography degree at University of Cambridge, Jane joined the civil service as a policy advisor in the Departments of Environment and Transport.
 Later she became Resources Director of the Charity Commission and then HR Director of the Department of Environment, Transport and the Regions.
-Jane moved to Oxfam as HR Director and a Deputy CEO.
+Jane moved to Oxfam as HR Director and a Deputy CEO until end 2014.
 In 2015 she joined the BBOWT board.
-She is also currently a trustee of WWF UK and of OneYMCA.
+She is a former trustee of WWF UK and of the Canal and River Trust and a current trustee of OneYMCA.

 Natalie has a background in philosophy, community engagement and the creative arts.
 In 2011 she decided that her mission was to help people and nature thrive by rewilding urban communities.
 She trained as a Forest School leader and set up the award-winning social enterprise Nature Nurture CIC, based in Reading.
 She has devised numerous programmes to connect people with nature, often employing the creative arts and technology as well as more traditional environmental education approaches.
 Natalie is also a consultant ‘Nature Lead’ for Dr. William Bird’s company Intelligent Health, and helps local authorities and conservation groups across the country co-design health and wellbeing interventions to engage their communities with the parks, woodlands and waterways on their doorsteps.